maljos/mi-configuracion/README.md

     config my i3 configuration file

-    Polybar directory contains the configuration files for my status bar. it requires cava to be installed as I display the schalizer on the bar.
+    Polybar directory: Contains the configuration files for my status bar. it requires cava to be installed as I display the schalizer on the bar.
 The font files used are described in the config file.

 - Wallpaper: https://www.wallpaperflare.com/digital-digital-art-artwork-oriental-asian-asian-architecture-wallpaper-gjwxi